-- Attendance and participation in class discussions: 20% - Projects development in response to semester schedule: 50% - Projects presentation, completion and resolution: 30%
+- Attendance and participation in class discussions: 20% - Project development in response to semester schedule: 50% - Project presentation, completion and resolution: 30%

-Key Areas of Grading Assessment:
+Key areas of Grading Assessment:

-- Studio Performance & Work Habits Ability to respond to studio criticism & discourse in a consistent & clear manner throughout the course of the semester as demonstrated in the evolution and development of design work. - Clarity of Representation & Mastery of Media Ability to utilize both digital and manual drawing and model-making techniques to precisely and creatively represent architectural ideas. - Pre-Design: Ability to prepare a comprehensive program for an architectural project that includes an assessment of client and user needs; an inventory of spaces and their requirements; an analysis of site conditions (including existing buildings); a review of the relevant building codes and standards, including relevant sustainability requirements, and an assessment of their implications for the project; and a definition of site selection and design assessment criteria. - Research: Understanding of the theoretical and applied research methodologies and practices used during the design process. - Integrated Evaluations and Decision-Making Design Process: Ability to demonstrate the skills associated with making integrated decisions across multiple systems and variables in the completion of a design project.
-This demonstration includes problem identification, setting evaluative criteria, analyzing solutions, and predicting the effectiveness of implementation. - Studio & Lecture Series Attendance - Completion of Portfolio and Attendance at all scheduled portfolio related events
+- Studio performance & work habits: Ability to respond to studio criticism & discourse in a consistent & clear manner throughout the course of the semester as demonstrated in the evolution and development of design work. - Clarity of representation & mastery of media: Ability to utilize both digital and manual drawing and model-making techniques to precisely and creatively represent architectural ideas. - Pre-design: Ability to prepare a comprehensive program for an architectural project that includes such tasks as: an assessment of client and user needs; an inventory of spaces and their requirements; an analysis of site conditions (including existing buildings); a review of the relevant building codes and standards, including relevant sustainability requirements, and an assessment of their implications for the project; and a definition of site selection and design assessment criteria. - Research: Understanding of the theoretical and applied research methodologies and practices used during the design process. - Integrated evaluations and decision-making design process: Ability to demonstrate the skills associated with making integrated decisions across multiple systems and variables in the completion of a design project.
+This demonstration includes problem identification, setting evaluative criteria, analyzing solutions, and predicting the effectiveness of implementation. - Attendance: Consistent level of preparation and on-time presence for each studio class and scheduled evening lectures. - Portfolio: Completion of portfolio as described below and attendance at all scheduled portfolio related events.